smallelephant9516/HLM/README.md

 ## usage

-runing the jupyter note embedding.ipynb to get the embedding vector of each filament and seperate them into different clusters.
+runing the jupyter note embedding.ipynb to get the embedding vector of each filament and separate them into different clusters using HLM_word2vec method, also, try to run HLM bert method, you can run the jupyter notebook BERT.ipynb

 Or run: